-Whatever you decide to broadcast, remember that your prospects are just dipping their toes into your brand, so don’t overthink it.
-Instead, be yourself, and share the story that excites you.
+Whatever you decide to broadcast, remember your prospects are just dipping their toes into your brand, so don’t overthink it.
+Instead, be yourself and share the story that excites you.

 Tell Me More

-After your top-of-funnel content has piqued prospects’ interest enough to drive them to your website, you can tap into the power of video to continue to nurture them.
+After your top-of-funnel content has piqued prospects’ interest enough to drive them to your website, you can tap into the power of video and continue to nurture them.

 Finally, if you tend to lose prospects somewhere in the middle of their journeys, consider inserting a video to grab their attention and keep them moving.
 For example, we helped our client Closet Works, a custom storage solution, create a testimonial video to share a real-life story that illustrated its customer-first mantra.
 Testimonial videos like this will make your prospect feel more confident in and more trusting of your brand — which is crucial at every stage.

 Seal the Deal and Keep Them Coming Back